 - R.C.
 Zaehner, the best surveyor of world religions I know of, who – though a convinced Catholic convert – refuses to “bear false witness” regarding other approaches to transcendence.
 His deep faith generates robust and adventurous thought.
 I should also include Raimon Panikkar, Wilhelm Halbfass, Huston Smith, Richard de Smet (see also nr.
 12) and Troy Wilson Organ.

-- Historians: Friedrich Heer, Eric Voegelin, Christopher Dawson, all of whom realize that – like it or not – the pursuit or neglect of transcendence sets the stage for history-making human choice.
+- Historians: Friedrich Heer, Eric Voegelin, William McNeil, Christopher Dawson, Eugen Rosenstock-Huessy, all of whom realize that – like it or not – the pursuit or neglect of transcendence sets the stage for history-making human choice.
 All else is secondary and tertiary.
+Rosenstock-Huessy has probably the deepest insight into history of them all, insisting we understand the “grammatical” nature of our engagement with reality in both time and space.
+I will be reading and pondering Rosenstock for years to come.

 - A.K.
 Coomaraswamy: in my view, the most consistently learned and insightful representative of the Asian Indian tradition in English, with encyclopedic scholarship and astute exposition regarding art, philosophy and religion in all their forms.
 Heavy on erudition and excessively foot-noted, but the insights are deep, bracing and unrelenting.